Les artikkelen på norsk: Taiwan den Kompliserte

 Taiwan is much easier to explain to people than the ROC, which people tend to confuse with the PRC.
 And whenever we say the word “China”, people automatically associate that with the PRC.
 Since Taiwan by itself fits the definition of what most people would agree to be a country/sovereign state, we’d like to think of Taiwan as a country/sovereign state.
 In fact, you would see that the English version of a lot of websites of Taiwan’s governmental agencies will state the country name as “the Republic of China (Taiwan)”.
 While Taiwanese people are still in the process of forming a unifying identity and don’t have a mutual agreement on which names (Republic of China, Taiwan, Republic of China (Taiwan), Republic of China on Taiwan, etc.) is/are the best to represent the country we love yet and often argue quite fiercely about it, we would like to let it be known that we do live in an independent political entity that is completely separate from and in no way under the control of the PRC government.

-Surveys has shown that about 60% of people in Taiwan today identifies themselves as Taiwanese, and about 33% identifies themselves as both Taiwanese and Chinese.
+Surveys has shown that more than 90% of people in Taiwan today identifies themselves as Taiwanese, either as a single identity or in combination of also identifying as Chinese.

 What are these definitions of a country/sovereign state?